TIME TO READ: 10 MINUTES

 In the past 50 years, America slowly moved from a manufacturing economy to a service economy.
 We shut down entire manufacturing industries within our borders, with politicians paving the way for companies to move their production to nations like China.

-Now, thanks to COVID-19 and the worldwide supply shock it created, we can see how over-dependent the U.S. economy has become on Chinese goods.
+Now, thanks to COVID-19 and the worldwide supply shock it created, we can see how over-dependent the U.S. economy has become on overseas manufacturing.

 We don’t have to be, though.
 We can take this opportunity to repair our economy, and make America stronger and more secure.